 House Transportation and Infrastructure Committee Member Rep. Perry tours Cumberland County railroad supplier.

-Camp Hill, PA — U.S. Representative Scott Perry (PA-10) joined officials from Amsted Rail Company and GoRail today for a tour of the rail supplier’s Camp Hill facility, which manufactures freight car cushion units and locomotive draft gears.
+Camp Hill, PA — U.S. Representative Scott Perry (PA-10) joined officials from Amsted Rail Company, the Association of American Railroads, Railway Supply Institute and GoRail today for a tour of the rail supplier’s Camp Hill facility, which manufactures freight car cushion units and locomotive draft gears.
 Amsted Rail is a global leader in heavy-haul component systems and the group saw firsthand how this work is helping to move the rail industry and economy forward.